Text by David gé Bartoli, Sophie Gosselin, Marin Schaffner and Stefan Kristensen

 3.3 Water peoples and their hydroworlds

-If we take the paradigmatic case of the personalisation of the Whanganui River by the Maori peoples of New Zealand, it is the river ecosystem in its entirety and its uniqueness, with the human collectives that inhabit its banks, that is recognised as a legal entity under the name of Te Awa Tupua.
-As the Maori adage “I am the river and the river is me” indicates, the territory of the river is considered less as a set of natural resources or as a surface to be organized than as a collective, relational and open entity.
-From this perspective, the social bond between humans forms a body with the territory, that is, with the set of life forms that traverse it and are interwoven within it.
-The objective of “good politics” is no longer to act only in the interest of human societies independently of their relations with non-humans, but rather from the point of view of the environment itself, that is, taking into account the health and well-being of the different relational scales that constitute the collective subject of the river.
-Human beings thus become members of a body territory that participate in regenerating, reactivating or reinventing vernacular gestures, knowledge and know-how to renew alliances with non-humans and give birth to water peoples and their hydroworlds.
+In the paradigmatic case of the personification of the Whanganui River by the Māori in New Zealand, the river ecosystem in its entirety and its uniqueness, including the human collectives that inhabit its banks, is recognised as a legal entity under the name of “Te Awa Tupua.”
+As the Māori adage states – “I am the river and the river is me” –, the territory of the river is not regarded as a set of natural resources or as a surface to be managed, but as a collective, relational, and open entity.
+For the Māori, the social bond between humans also constitutes a body together with the territory, with life forms that traverse it and are interwoven within it.
+The objective of “good politics” is no longer to act only in the interest of human societies, independently of their relations with non-humans, but rather to act from within the environment itself, considering the health and well-being of the different relational scales that constitute the collective subject of the river.
+Human beings become members of a body-territory that they contribute to regenerate and reactivate, reinventing vernacular gestures, knowledges, and know-how to renew alliances with non-humans and give birth to water peoples and their hydroworlds.

 3.4 A pluriversal Earth